open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

         "events": [
           {
             "to" : {
-                "url" : "URL of intended recipient A", "SpeakerUri" : "Speaker Uri of intended recipient A" },
+                "SpeakerUri" : "Speaker Uri of intended recipient A", "url" : "URL of intended recipient A", "private" : false
+            },
             "eventType": "event type A",
             "parameters": {
               "parameter 1" : { parameter 1 values },
               …
               "parameter n" : { parameter n values }
-            },
-            "private" : false
+            }
           },
           {
             "to" : {